SEBI Cracks Down On Market Manipulation; Finds Experts Misusing TV Stock Tips For Illegal Gains

 The allegations stem from Bhasin’s alleged involvement in front-running trades in the names of related entities just before recommending those stocks on prime-time business shows.
 The modus operandi was to profit once stock prices rose after his televised endorsements by swiftly offloading holdings at elevated prices.

-The investigation flagged that the trades were pre-executed in the accounts of entities such as Venus Portfolios Pvt Ltd, Gemini Portfolios Pvt Ltd, HB Stockholdings, and Leo Portfolios, all directly or indirectly connected to Bhasin, his cousin Lalit Bhasin, and other family members.
+The investigation revealed that the trades were pre-executed in the accounts of entities such as Venus Portfolios Pvt Ltd, Gemini Portfolios Pvt Ltd, HB Stockholdings, and Leo Portfolios, all of which were directly or indirectly connected to Bhasin, his cousin Lalit Bhasin, and other family members.

 The market regulator is still quantifying the profits derived from the alleged front-running.